whyboris/TypeScript-Call-Graph/README.md

 This **CLI** will create an interactive graph of all the functions and their calls in the TypeScript files you provide.

-⚠️ this is a work in progress 🚧 more visualizations are coming soon
+⚠️ This is a work in progress 🚧 More visualization contributions are welcome.

 ![image](https://user-images.githubusercontent.com/17264277/85908941-62ba6d00-b7e5-11ea-8e50-2686990aa4f5.png)

 ## How to use

+Install globally:

 ```sh
 npm install -g typescript-call-graph